blockonomics/woocommerce-plugin/README.md

 ## Description ##

 The fastest and easiest way to start accepting Bitcoin payments on your Woocommerce online store.
-Since 2015, [Blockonomics](https://www.blockonomics.co/merchants?utm_source=wordpress) has helped thousands of ecommerce sites increase sales by including Bitcoin, Ethereum and Litecoin as payment option for their customers.
+Since 2015, [Blockonomics](https://www.blockonomics.co/merchants?utm_source=wordpress) has helped thousands of ecommerce sites increase sales by including Bitcoin and Bitcoin Cash as payment options for their customers.

 ### A truly decentralized bitcoin payment processor for Wordpress ###